django-cms/djangocms-frontend/docs/source/tutorial/template_components.rst

 They are taken from the `Bootstrap 5 examle page <https://getbootstrap.com/docs/5.3/examples/>`_ and modified to include the template component tags.

-Examples are not installed throug the package.
+Examples are not installed through the package.
 You can copy them to your project and adapt them to your needs.

 Trouble Shooting